 Previous Electoral Commissions

 For the list of the first Somaliland Electoral Commission members - from 2002 to 2007 - click here.
 This Commission succeeded in holding the first series of democratic elections in Somaliland since 1969 which started with local elections in December in 2002, followed by presidential election in 2003 and parliamentary (House of Representatives) election in 2005.
 Their work was summarised in an independent report by the International Crisis Group as follows:

 “The first NEC did a remarkable job under difficult circumstances and with no initial experience.
 Over its six-year mandate, it held three relatively successful elections, despite strong pressure from all parties and widespread attempts to manipulate the voting.
 It was able to do so because it had an able chairman and dedicated members and tried to work through consensus.
 In large part because they successfully resisted manipulation by political and clan leaders, the commissioners were unceremoniously let go after their mandate ended on 20 January 2007.” – International Crisis Group Briefing N°67, 7 December 2009, page 5

-3. On 2 June 2007, the House of Representatives confirmed the following Electoral Commission appointments:
+On 2 June 2007, the House of Representatives confirmed the second Electoral Commission appointments:

 - Mr Jama Mohamed Egeh (61 votes for, 5 abstaining).

 - Mr Ahmed Mohamed Haji Dahir (58 for, 1 against, 7 abstaining).

 - Mr Hirsi Haji Ali Hassan (54 for, 3 against, 9 abstaining).
 (Resigned on 6 May 2008) and replaced by Mr Ali Mohamad Abdillahi, whose appointment was confirmed by the House of Representatives on 20 May 2008, by a vote of 58 for and none against, with no absentions.